youshido-php/GraphQL/README.md

 ### Unions

-GraphQL Unions represent an object that could be one of a list of GraphQL Object types.
+GraphQL Unions represent an object type that could be resolved as one of a specified GraphQL Object types.
-To get you an idea of what this is let's create a new type - `BannerType`:
+To get you an idea of what this is we'll create a new query field that will return a list of unions.

+Imaging that you have a page and you need to get all content blocks for this page.
+Let content block be either `Post` or `Banner`.
+We'll need to create a `BannerType`:
 ```php
 <?php
 /**